 Dr Tobisawa’s research fields are disarmament, global governance, diplomacy and international law.
 His fieldwork in nuclear disarmament has involved research in several countries and areas including the UK, Japan, the United States, Switzerland and Austria.
 To explore global and local structures of nuclear disarmament, he has been interviewing senior members of leading civil society organisations and governmental sections.

-Dr Tobisawa has also been working actively on UK-Japan educational exchange programs.
-He is the founder, and was the first Chairman of Board of Directors and Representative Director (2014-2015), the Margaret Thatcher Japan Foundation, in Tokyo.
-In terms of his legal practice and business expertise, he is now the Group Manager of Legal & Intellectual Property Group, Manager of Human Resources & General Affairs Group and Yamaha Motor Robotics Holdings, which has the biggest market share of semiconductor-making equipment (post-process) in Japan.
+Dr Tobisawa has also been working actively on UK-Japan educational exchange programmes.
+He is the founder and was the first Chairman of Board of Directors and Representative Director (2014-2015), the Margaret Thatcher Japan Foundation in Tokyo.
+As his legal practice and business expertise, he is now the Group Manager of Legal & Intellectual Property Group, Yamaha Motor Robotics Holdings Co., Ltd., which has the biggest market share of semiconductor-making equipment (post-process) in Japan.